algolia/instantsearch-core-swift/doc/src/index.md

 ---
-title: Algolia Search Helper for Swift!
+title: Algolia Search Helper for Swift
-layout: main.mustache
+layout: home.mustache
 ---

 Welcome to the Algolia Search Helper for Swift.